VikinG-11111/Nepali-filter-list/README.md

 ## ⚠️ Disclaimer

 Nepali-filter-list is provided "as is" without warranty of any kind.
 Use at your own risk.
 Some websites may break due to adblock interference.
+While the filter rules are functional, they might not be the most optimized.
+The rules are continually being improved based on user feedback and contributions.

 ---